Home Security:

-Home security has two components: First, fortifying your home with hardware and electronics.
+Know that home security has two components: First, fortifying your home with hardware and electronics.
 Second, insisting your entire family always use them properly.

 If you arrive home and notice signs of a burglary, do not enter – the burglar may still be inside.
 If you do confront a burglar, allow him to escape.
 Or, you should flee and call the police.
 Too many victims, men especially, try to capture or punish a burglar, which leads to a dangerous escalation of violence.
 Your valuables can be replaced.

-• Drug addicts, unskilled, unpredictable, and usually high on drugs, commit up to 90 percent of all burglaries and home invasions but rarely plan them well.
+• Drug addicts, usually unskilled, unpredictable, and often high on drugs, commit up to 90 percent of all burglaries and home invasions but rarely plan them well.
 Terrified of arrest and drug withdrawal, they’re desperate, volatile, and often convinced you’re holding out on them.
 Irrational and prone to violence, they are very dangerous.

 • Predators wear disguises and use props to look harmless.
 Male and/or female, they may drive a vehicle with a phony (magnetic) business sign, push a baby-stroller, walk a dog, jog past, wear utility uniforms, or pose as sales-persons.